Yuande/CutandRun/README.md

 The pipeline has been developed with continuous integration (CI) and test driven development (TDD) at its core. nf-core code and module linting as well as a battery of over 100 unit and integration tests run on pull request to the main repository and on release of the pipeline.
 On official release, automated CI tests run the pipeline on a full-sized dataset on AWS cloud infrastructure.
 This ensures that the pipeline runs on AWS, has sensible resource allocation defaults set to run on real-world datasets, and permits the persistent storage of results to benchmark between pipeline releases and other analysis sources.
 The results obtained from the full-sized test can be viewed on the nf-core website.
 ## cutandrun flow diagram
+The following flow diagram is a flow of running cutandrun by performing nextflow:
 ![Cutandrun flow diagram](https://github.com/nf-core/cutandrun/blob/master/docs/images/cutandrun-flow-diagram-v3.0.png)

 ## Install nextflow with conda
-1. create evironment with python 2.7 in Linux server such as scccbbsr.cgcent.
+1. Create evironment with python 2.7 in Linux server such as scccbbsr.cgcent.
 If Linux server does not install anaconda, then you need to download  Miniconda3-latest-Linux-x86_64.sh:
  ```
    $ mkdir -p ~/miniconda3